x186k/deadsfu/README.md

 - **Auto Scaling Compatible:** HTTP signalling is compatible with most cluster-autoscaling methods.
 - **OBS Broadcasting:** Send from OBS to DeadSFU for doing WebRTC broadcasting.
 - **Browser Viewer:** Browser viewer enables watching broadcasts.
-- **Simple Ingress HTTPS Signalling:** WISH compatible: Send an Offer-SDP, get an Answer-SDP, and you're publishing!
+- **Simple Ingress HTTPS Signalling:** [WHIP][1] compatible: Send an Offer-SDP, get an Answer-SDP, and you're publishing!
-- **Simple Egress HTTPS Signalling:** WISH-like: Send an Offer-SDP, get an Answer-SDP, and you're receiving!
+- **Simple Egress HTTPS Signalling:** WHIP-like: Send an Offer-SDP, get an Answer-SDP, and you're receiving!
-- **Multi Video Track Forwarding:** Ingress and egress of dozens or hundreds of input video tracks.
-- **Selectable Video Switching:** Receivers getting one video-track can switch to any ingress-track into SFU.
-- **Standard WebRTC Simulcast:** WebRTC simulcast ingress means SFU ingress takes 3x track-levels from browser.
 - **Designed For Fault Tolerance:** Single-peer-ingress design for practical large-scale fault-tolerant containerized broadcasting.
-- **Kubernetes capable:** Designed for Kubernetes broadcasting clusters.
+- **Kubernetes/Docker capable:** Designed for Kubernetes or Swarm broadcasting clusters.
 - **HTTP load balancer compatible:** Designed standard HTTP load balancer compatibility on egress.
 - **Dead-simple Install:** Use a one-liner curl & untar command to prepare to broadcast.
 - **No Runtime Dependencies:** DeadSFU is a single binary that you can run locally or in production with a single command.

 **Don't see a feature on this list?** Check the issue track to see if your feature is there, if not open a new issue.
-We use user input to make our roadmap, and we'd love to hear from you.
+We need your input to make our roadmap, and we'd love to hear from you.

-## Install
+## Quick Install

 Linux Intel/AMD64
 ```bash